 Apart from the symbolism given by its connection with Horus and the sun, the Winged Sun represented other important concepts for the Egyptians.

 In Ancient Egypt, the Winged Sun was a symbol of the power of the sun, royalty, the soul, and eternity.
 In this sense, the Winged Sun became an attribute of different deities in the myths.
-Its veneration in Ancient Egypt grew more famous by the millennia.
+Its veneration in Ancient Egypt grew more important over the millennia.

-This symbol was deemed as holding many powers and was related to the eternal fight between good and evil, light, and darkness.
+This symbol was deemed as holding many powers and was related to the eternal fight between order and chaos, light, and darkness.
 The Winged Sun shed light over the world and protected the skies and the universe against those who wanted to cause pain and suffering.

 The sun itself was a symbol of nourishment, power, and life.
 Without the sun, life could not exist the way it does, and the world would be immersed in eternal darkness.
-This idea strengthens the symbolism of the Winged Sun and the goodness of the world.
+This idea strengthens the symbolism of the Winged Sun as a powerful apotropaic amulet.

 The Winged Sun Outside Ancient Egypt

 The Winged Sun was a significant aspect of different cultures outside Ancient Egypt.
-With the myth of Horus and Set as inspiration, the Winged Sun represented the good fighting against the bad.
+With the myth of Horus and Seth as inspiration, the Winged Sun represented the good fighting against the bad.

-This was the case in Greek mythology with the Olympians fighting Typhon, and in Christianism with God fighting Satan.
+This was the case in Greek mythology with the Olympians fighting Typhon, a god Plutarch associated with the Egyptian Seth, and in Christianism with God fighting Satan.
 The Winged Sun always stood on the side of the good and the light.
 The symbol of the Winged Sun also appears in Greek mythology as part of the staff of Hermes.

 The Winged Sun evolved into the Faravahar, a symbol of the Persian religion Zoroastrianism.
-This symbol represented the principle tenets of the religion and was a symbol of divine rule and power.
+This symbol represented the principle tenets of their religion and was a symbol of divine rule and power.

 The Winged Sun was an ancient symbol that represented divinity, royalty, power and the light and goodness of the world.
 This symbol was significant inside and outside the frontiers of Ancient Egypt.
 The Egyptians worshipped it to receive its protection.
-Present from the beginning of their history, the Winged Sun remained a central part of Egyptian culture.
+Present from very early in their history, the Winged Sun remained a central part of Egyptian culture for millennia.